 ^c No candidate event was found during the offline analysis.

-^dLocalization is obtained as the arithmetic mean of cWB and LIB.
+^d Localization is obtained as the arithmetic mean of cWB and LIB.

-^e For all skymaps excluding those using Virgo data, we rounded our sky localization areas to the nearest 10.
-Otherwise, we rounded to the nearest 1.
+^e All skymaps, excluding those using Virgo data, round sky localization areas to the nearest 10; otherwise, they are rounded to the nearest 1.